Montana/portato/README.md

 So, I'll take the request and have Portato back in the grips of Gentoo users hopefully **mid-to-late 2022.**

+## TODO

+* Update all Python to Python 3.9.
+* Making sure it works with current development of Gentoo.
+* Update the Portato GUI.
+* Refactor existing code that can be salvaged to speed this along.
+* Reorganize `imports`, and make a `requirements.txt`.

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/20936398/150138840-95f019b7-db0a-4bfe-bfb7-05eb01c2f604.png)